ArtosSystems/docs-legacy/source/includes/_apiGuides.md

 Parameter | Type | Description
 --------- | ------- | -----------
-secret  | string  |
-payload  |  string | contextual, non-unqiue which is attached to a ticket. includes but not exclusive to: event name, data, time, location ticketRef  | string  | unique identifier for a ticket eventId  | string  | a unique identifier used to reference an event on the Protocol primarySignedSecret  | string  |
-doublySignedSecret  | string  |
-primarySignedTicketData  | string  |
+secret | string | the piece of data only known by the _primary_ and the _ticket holder_ used to derive the valid public key associated with a ticket at the door payload |  string | contextual, non-unique which is attached to a ticket. includes but not exclusive to: event name, data, time, location ticketRef | string | unique identifier for a ticket eventId | string | a unique identifier used to reference an event on the Protocol primarySignedSecret | string |  the secret obscured by the signature of the _primary_ doublySignedSecret | string | the secret is signed twice - first by the primary (_primarySignedSecret_) then by the ticket owner - and stored on the blockchain in this state so it is obscured (unless EC Recovered by the relevant parties) primarySignedTicketData | string |
 customerSignedData | string |

 Anything that is `primarySigned` is sent from a link generator on completion of a ticket.
 What has been signed by the customer (including `doublySignedSecret`) comes from a customer device.